Political career of Rab Butler (1929–1941): White paper and Joint Select Committee

 Butler was present for Baldwin's speech (28 June 1933) to the Central Council of the National Union of Conservative Associations which urged that India be kept out of party politics, rather than become the political issue that Ireland had been for previous generations.
-Butler thought that the presence of Neville Chamberlain at the meeting did more to sway Conservative opinion in Baldwin’s favour.
+Butler thought that the presence of Neville Chamberlain at the meeting did more to sway Conservative opinion in Baldwin's favour.

 Butler was active speaking in the country in favour of implementing the planned reforms on behalf of the UBI.
 Butler faced significant opposition from Conservative activists in his constituency, including some who deplored the granting of independence to Ireland over a decade earlier and one woman who thought it wrong to give the vote to Indians as she believed them to be savages who were still fighting with bows and arrows.

+The Manchester Chamber of Commerce, representing the Lancashire cotton trade, initially objected to India having the right to impose tariffs on British goods.
+Churchill accused Hoare of having, with the aid of the Earl of Derby, breached parliamentary privilege by improperly influencing the Manchester Chamber of Commerce to drop its opposition.
+Butler disapproved of Churchill's actions, writing (19 April 1934) to Lord Brabourne (the former Micky Knatchbull, now Governor of Bombay) after Churchill had made his charges that "Winston developed his case with considerable force" and commenting on his alliance with Lloyd George, Clement Attlee (acting leader of the Labour Party) and Rothermere's Daily Mail which publicised his charges.
+He added that "The whole episode will certainly make Winston’s name stink more than it does at present with the reputable members of our party.
+I am inclined to think that it will do Winston down, whatever the effect it has on Sam [Hoare]".
+He added that Churchill's collusion with opposition leaders "should settle our party’s opinion of him".
+(Stanley Baldwin (28 April) thought that the episode proved Churchill to be "fundamentally a blackguard" guilty of "the dirtiest business I’ve ever encountered in politics".)

 By October 1934, Butler's White List had grown to 56 MPs, and his Black List had shrunk to 60.
 There were also 2 Grey White MPs, 4 White Grey, 36 Grey and 1 Black Grey.